 What is SCRAM in Las Vegas, Nevada?

 SCRAM is a type of electronic surveillance that monitors not location, but rather alcohol level.
-Judges normally mandate SCRAMs in cases where the defendant was convicted of the Nevada crime of drunk driving and has been ordered into an alcohol rehabilitation program.
+Judges normally mandate SCRAMs in cases where the defendant was convicted of drunk driving and has been ordered into an alcohol rehabilitation program.

 A SCRAM is also in the form of an ankle bracelet.
 It uses “transdermal monitoring” to detect whether the defendant has ingested any alcohol and then to notify law enforcement.
 If the judge decides that the defendant violated court orders by drinking alcohol, the judge may send him/her to jail.